Hugh Bruce Williams: Early military career

+First World War

 He was promoted to the temporary rank of brigadier general in December 1914, some four months after the First World War broke out.
 He was made a Companion of the Order of the Bath in February 1915.
-After being promoted once again, now to temporary major general and succeeding Major General G. F. Milne as major general, general staff, or chief of staff, of General Sir Herbert Plumer's Second Army on the Western Front, Williams went on to succeed Brigadier General Edward Feetham in command of the 137th (Staffordshire) Infantry Brigade, part of the 46th (North Midland) Division.
-In 1916 he took command of the 37th Division.
+After being promoted once again, now to temporary major general and succeeding Major General G. F. Milne as major general, general staff, of General Sir Herbert Plumer's Second Army on the Western Front, Williams accepted a demotion and went on to succeed Brigadier General Edward Feetham in command of the 137th (Staffordshire) Infantry Brigade, part of the 46th (North Midland) Division of the Territorial Force (TF).
+He led the brigade in the disastrous attack on the Gommecourt Salient on 1 July 1916, which was "a complete failure".

+Later that year he took command of the 37th Division, a Kitchener's Army formation which, under him, "became a first-class formation, an achievement that was considerably assisted by his GSO1, Lieutenant-Colonel John Dill", who later became a field marshal in the next world war.
+Williams remained in command of the 37th Division for the remainder of the war, leading them through major engagements at Arras, Passchendaele in 1917, and the final Hundred Days Offensive in 1918.

+He was promoted to substantive major general in June 1917 "for distinguished service in the Field".

+Post-war years

 Williams, made a KCB in June 1919, retired from the army as a substantive major general in January 1923.